 Formally, we initially set $\bm{q}$ to $\mathbf{0}$ and then update $\bm{q}$ using gradient descent according to the following equation:

 where $\alpha$ denotes the learning rate for updating $\bm{q}$.
-As the parameters of the backbone LLM are fixed and only prompts are tunable, we use $\mathcal{L}(\mathcal{D};\bm{p})$ to denote the loss on the dataset $\mathcal{D}$ with prompt $\bm{p}$.
-We use $\bm{q}_i$ and maintain another dataset $\mathcal{D}_i'$ for learning parameters of the subspace thereafter.
+Since the parameters of the backbone LLM are fixed and only prompts are tunable, we use $\mathcal{L}(\mathcal{D}; \bm{p})$ to denote the loss on the dataset $\mathcal{D}$ with prompt $\bm{p}$.
+We use $\bm{q}_i$ and maintain another dataset $\mathcal{D}_i'$ for learning the parameters of the subspace thereafter.
 Formally, the updating equations are described as

 where $\beta$ is the learning rate for updating $\bm{W}$ and $\bm{p}_0$.
-However, Eq.~\eqref{equ:second_order_1} requires the calculation of a second-order derivative with respect to $\bm{p}_0$, which significantly increases the computational overhead.\footnote{For more details, please refer to Appendix~\ref{sec:second_order}.} To alleviate this issue, we follow \citet{finn2017modelagnostic} to omit the second-order term and use the first-order approximation.
-Let $\bm{p}_i$ denotes $\bm{W}\bm{q}_i+\bm{p}_0$.
-Formally, we optimize $\bm{p}_0$ using the following equation:
+However, Eq.~\eqref{equ:second_order_1} requires the calculation of a second-order derivative with respect to $\bm{p}_0$, which significantly increases the computational overhead.\footnote{For more details, please refer to Appendix~\ref{sec:second_order}.} To alleviate this issue, we follow Finn \emph{et al.}~\cite{finn2017modelagnostic} and omit the second-order term, using the first-order approximation.
+Formally, let $\bm{p}_i$ denote $\bm{W}\bm{q}_i + \bm{p}_0$, and we optimize $\bm{p}_0$ using the following equation:

 Finally, we arrive at an identified subspace when the above procedure converges.
 The detailed procedure is given in Algorithm~\ref{alg:ld_maml}.